Virgil Partch: Syndicated cartoonist

-Later in his career, Partch drew the successful syndicated comic strip Big George and created the strip, The Captain's Gig (about a motley bunch of mariners and castaways), syndicated by Field Enterprises.
+Later in his career, Partch drew the successful syndicated comic strip Big George It was a six-day-a-week single panel cartoon about a typical husband when introduced in 1960.
+He is mainly know for putting surrealist humor and sophistication designs in his works.

+Partch created the strip, The Captain's Gig (about a motley bunch of mariners and castaways), syndicated by Field Enterprises.
 He also illustrated several children's books including The Dog Who Snored Symphonies and The Christmas Cookie Sprinkle Snatcher.

 From 1956, Partch lived in a house on the cliffs above Corona del Mar, Newport Beach.
 He often joined the cartoonists who regularly met at midday in the bar at the White House restaurant on the Pacific Coast Highway in Laguna Beach: Phil and Frank Interlandi, Ed Nofziger, John Dempsey, Don Tobin, Roger Armstrong, Dick Shaw, and Dick Oldden.
 The gathering began after Phil Interlandi moved to Laguna Beach in 1952.
 "That was the first bar I walked into in Laguna," Interlandi explained in 1982, "and it became a habit."

 Later life and death

 In 1979, Partch was awarded the Inkpot Award.
 With the onset of cataracts, Partch retired from cartooning in January 1984, and donated his collection of 3,700 original cartoons to the University of California, Irvine library.
 Partch and his wife died in an auto accident August 10, 1984, on Interstate 5 near Valencia, California.
+Due to his aggressive creative efforts, at the time of his death he left behind enough "Big George" panels for the feature to continue for six more years of new material.

 His cousin was the composer Harry Partch.